 In May 2014 Brunei began phasing in a new criminal code based on sharia law.
 Offences in this first phase became punishable with a fine, imprisonment or both.
 Prayer for Muslims on Fridays became compulsory and, consequently, all businesses and restaurants tend to be shut between noon and 2pm.
-However, plans to introduce more severe penalties, including the severing of limbs for theft and stoning to death for adultery, have come to naught; it seems they are not popular with Bruneians.
-Still, make sure you're up to date on Brunei's laws in order to ensure you're on the right side of them.
+In April 2019 plans to introduce more severe penalties, including the severing of limbs for theft and stoning to death for adultery, were implemented despite global criticism.
+Make sure you're up to date on Brunei's laws in order to ensure you're on the right side of them.

 Drugs & Alcohol

 The sale and public consumption of alcohol is forbidden in Brunei, though non-Muslims are allowed to import limited amounts.
 Drug trafficking is punishable by the death penalty.